-Yet the priority has been given to the bridge in contemporary style.
+Yet the priority has been given to the bridge in a contemporary style.
 Keeping the consistent scheme with the previous page, the center of the composition remains the name of the city.
-The word shows the deep perspective with the modern construction echoing the form of the swirl or vortex.
-The subheading presents the motivating line gives the mood of the energetic and bright city.
+The word shows a deep perspective with the modern construction echoing the form of the swirl or vortex.
+The subheading presents the motivating line that gives the mood of the energetic and bright city.
 Here is the final result.

 Every new day brings new knowledge.
 Searching for the perfect background photo the designer missed the fact that there is not only Madrid in Spain but also another one in Iowa, USA.
 The Internet played a joke with the designer mixing photos of two Madrids, so it’s impossible to distinguish them for those who haven’t visited all the corners of these places.
 Well, that’s good to take lessons from the errors, and this case gave us all the chance to learn something new.

 The last city featured was Stockholm.
 It is full of magnificent ancient buildings and modern-styled places, so the designer experimented with various photos of the city places.
 Here is the example with the picture of the underground in Stockholm which presents the part of the creative search for the visual concept.

 However, all the urban photos couldn’t convey the unique atmosphere of Stockholm.
 That’s why the designer comes from the other side.
 Stockholm is one of the biggest Scandinavian cities, so nothing can deliver the Nordic vibes better than its nature.